alf45tar/ix4-300d/README.md

 _Skip it if you prepared the USB stick._

-Assuming `192.168.1.10` is the macOS IP address (TFTP server) and `192.168.1.111` ia an available IP address in your network not assigned by DHCP, from `Marvell>>` prompt enter the following commands:
+Connect the NAS Ethernet port 1 to your network.
+In the following we will assume `192.168.1.10` is the macOS IP address (TFTP server) and `192.168.1.111` ia an available IP address in your network not assigned by DHCP.
+If not, as should be, replace them with your values.

+From `Marvell>>` prompt enter the following commands:

 1. Set the IP address of the NAS:
    ```